dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/relations.txt

         begin_date = Column(Date, default=today)
         end_date = Column(Date)

-Has you can see, this model is related to departments and employees and it has a begin date and end date when he is/was allocated to it.
+As you can see, this model is related to departments and employees and it has a begin date and end date when he is/was allocated to it.
 It's a special kind of association table.

 We want the history to be shown on the employee show/detail view, has a list history. for this